fivetran/api_framework/README.md

       print(Fore.MAGENTA + 'Type:' + c['service'] + Fore.BLUE + ' Status:' + c['status']['sync_state'] + Fore.YELLOW + ' Frequency:' + str(c['sync_frequency']))
 ```
 # Example: api_interact_main_log.py
+This Python script is designed to interact with an API, specifically the Fivetran API, to pause a given connector and log the actions.
+It uses the requests library to send HTTP requests and the colorama library to colorize the output.
+Step-by-step Breakdown

 ## 1. Import necessary modules:
   ```python